 I started Kendall Reviews in January 2017, initially to host my reviews of books and music that I had in my sizeable collections.
-Pretty quickly, this became a passion project and morphed into a blog that wanted to help PROMOTE HORROR.
+This became a passion project pretty quickly and morphed into a blog that wanted to help PROMOTE HORROR.

-I want to thank all the people that interact with the blog and of course to the rest of the Kendall Reviews team.
+I want to thank all the people who interact with the blog and the rest of the Kendall Reviews team.

 Please find all my contact details here

 Favourite Novel: Books Of Blood (Clive Barker).
-Favourite Author: Clive Barker.
+Favourite Author: Clive Barker & Adam Nevill.

 Favourite Movie: Se7en.
 Favourite Director: David Fincher.

 Priscilla Bettis is an avid horror reader and passionate horror author.
 She’s also an excellent swimmer, which is good because vampires are terrible swimmers.
 Priscilla shares a home in the Northern Plains of Texas with her two-legged and four-legged family members.